hpccsystems-solutions-lab/Solutions-lab-website-content/learnEcl/2000-choosen.md

 # CHOOSEN

-CHOOSEN function (choose-n) allows you to display the first `n` number of records in a dataset starting from the specified record position.
+CHOOSEN function (choose-n) allows you to display `n` number of records in a dataset starting from the specified record position.

 ## Syntax